Towering over us

 Giant's Causeway - Northern Ireland

 I am blessed to have been sent to Northern Ireland this past week.
-Based out of Belfast, I used the rental car to scoot north, up the coast on Route 2A, enjoying all that the coastal road had to offer.
+Based out of Belfast, I drove north, up the coast on Route 2A, enjoying all that the coastal road had to offer.
 Lots of beautiful views of the rocky coastline, well-kept farmland and healthy-looking livestock.
 I don’t know how else to describe them, but all of the sheep and cattle that I saw, and there were many, were so clean and healthy looking.

 The images below were made at a place called Giant’s Causeway.
 Volcanic activity from long ago make this place a bit of a geological marvel.
 Several different types of volcanic rocks adorn the shores and surrounding cliffwalls.
 Its beautiful.